tdepuyt/maritimechartservice-sample-viewer/README.md

 What's new with this version
 ## * Updated requirements section
-## * Display Properties now include controls for Compass Rose, Display Frame Text and Display Frame Text Placement.
-For more information see http://server.arcgis.com/en/server/latest/publish-services/windows/what-s-new-for-maritime-chart-service.htm
+## * Identify widget can now be set to be on by default for point selection.
-## * Data Extents within Display Properties now has a new setting to only diplay visible dataset.
+## * Display Properties widget now has a config.json file which controls the parameters exposed during configuration.
-## * Tested against WAB 2.7 and JavaScript API 3.22
+## * Tested against WAB 2.8 and JavaScript API 3.24
-## * Now compatible with ArcGIS for Maritime: Server 10.4/10.4.1 & 10.5/10.5.1 & 10.6
+## * Now compatible with ArcGIS for Maritime: Server 10.4/10.4.1 & 10.5/10.5.1 & 10.6/10.6.1

 ## Sections